 Then one day, she wrote back, she goes, “Dennis, we have loved working with you.
 The crew in our office wants to get Team Dennis t-shirts.”

-I said, “I would love to see that pictures if you ever want to get them.”
+I said, “I would love to see the pictures if you ever want to get them.”

 So you know, when you make people happy – and it’s just why I cook.
 I cook to make people happy – when you make people happy, it’s really a big win.
 It’s nice to see these checks come in.
 That’s when you can have a happy dance in your office.
 But when people are thrilled to work with you, and they pay you what you deserve, the life doesn’t get much better than that.
 You’re really doing something right.